On the nonexpansive operators based on arbitrary metric: A degenerate analysis: Concluding remarks

-In this note, we investigated in details the nonexpansive mappings in the context of arbitrary variable metric, from which immediately followed the convergence properties of the associated fixed-point iterations.
+We investigated in details the nonexpansive mappings in the context of arbitrary metric, and particularly discussed the convergence of the associated fixed-point iterations under the setting of degenerate metric.

-Below, we briefly further discuss more prospective applications of the $\cQ$-based nonexpansive mapping.
-Not limited to the metric resolvent presented in this note, our results can also be applied to analyze other related concepts, e.g. generalized proximity operator, Bregman proximal map, variable metric Fej\'{e}r sequence.
+There are more prospective applications of our results.
+Besides from PDHG, more splitting algorithms can be reformulated as the metric resolvent, many of them correspond to degenerate metric.
+In addition, our results can be extended to analyze more related concepts, e.g. generalized proximity operator, Bregman proximal map, variable metric Fej\'{e}r sequence, especially equipped with degenerate metric.

-Since the fixed-point iteration of metric resolvent is essentially the variable metric proximal point algorithm, our results can also be applied to other operator splitting algorithms, e.g. alternating direction of multipliers method \cite{boyd_admm}, Douglas-Rachford splitting algorithm \cite{boyd_control}, a family of primal-dual splitting algorithms \cite{vu_2013,bot_2014}, which have recently been shown as the specific applications of the proximal point scheme in the literature, e.g. \cite{hbs_siam_2012,mafeng_2018}.